SaadMaqsood2023/Azm_Single_Cycle_Processor/README.md

 ```
 sbt:Azm_Single_Cycle_Processor> testOnly DataPathPipeline.Top_Test -- -DwriteVcd=1
 ```
-After successfully running the code go test_run_dir and open the Top.Vcd on gktwave to see the generated results.
+After successfully running the code go test_run_dir and open the CoreTop.Vcd on gktwave to see the generated results.

 ### It worked!